freedomofpress/securedrop/docs/install.md

 ### Transfer Device

 The *Transfer Device* is the physical media used to transfer encrypted documents from the *Journalist Workstation* to the *Secure Viewing Station*.
-Examples: a dedicated small sized usb stick, CD-R or SD card.
+Examples: a dedicated USB stick, CD-R, DVD-R, or SD card.

+If you use a USB stick for the transfer device, we recommend using a small one (4GB or less).
+You will want to securely wipe the entire device at times, and this process takes longer for larger devices.

+Depending on your threat model, you may wish to only use one-time use media (such as CD-R or DVD-R) for transferring files to and from the SVS.
+While doing so is cumbersome, it reduces the risk of malware (that could be run simply by opening a malicious submission) exfiltrating sensitive data, such as your private encryption key or the contents of decrypted submissions.

 ## Before you begin